xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 Almost everything in Xen is run inside of a VM, and there are two types:

-- [DomU](https://www.qubes-os.org/doc/glossary/#domu): Typical VMs.
+- **DomU**: Typical VMs.
 These are what we typically know as "security domains."

-- [Dom0](https://www.qubes-os.org/doc/glossary/#dom0): A special administration VM that manages DomUs.
+- **Dom0**: A special administration VM that manages DomUs.
 It is also a security domain, but it has special privileges.

 Dom0 is the first thing that you see when you log into Qubes: the desktop, the menus—it's Fedora.
 You protect Dom0 at all costs, so it has no network access.
 A compromise in Dom0 is game over.

 DomUs are the security domains that you will use to run your applications.
 Qubes splits DomUs into the following classes:

-- [AppVM](https://www.qubes-os.org/doc/glossary/#app-qube): A general, everyday security domain that you run your applications in.
+- **AppVM**: A general, everyday security domain that you run your applications in.

-- [TemplateVM](https://www.qubes-os.org/doc/glossary/#template): The parent of AppVMs, they provide the core system to AppVMs.
+- **TemplateVM**: The parent of AppVMs, they provide the core system to AppVMs.

-- [DispVM](https://www.qubes-os.org/doc/glossary/#disposable): A fully disposable, temporary VM.
+- **DispVM**: A fully disposable, temporary VM.
 Use these for dirty tasks that you consider risky.

 A picture is worth a thousand words.